smarusik/zingle_api_android/README.md

 static void showConversation(Context context,String serviceId)
 ```
 Starts and shows the UI for required conversation (defined by <b>serviceId</b>)

+All thease functions are static members of ZingleUIInitAndStart class.
+[Here is a simple example  of using them in android Activity.](https://github.com/Zingle/android-sdk/blob/master/app/src/main/java/me/zingle/zingleapiandroid/StartScreen.java)

 ### Zingle AndroidSDK Object Model